 Polyester does not shrink at room temperature.
 But, the fibers mat and tangle over time, losing the carpet’s original texture.
 Carpet piling is also common in polyester, especially in the Berber style.

 Pros & Cons of Nylon Carpet Fibers

-- Stain resistant: Nylon carpets undergo stain treatments to make them stain-resistant.
+- Stain-resistance: Nylon carpets undergo stain treatments to make them stain-resistant.
 However, this quality isn’t common in all nylon carpets.

-- Abrasion resistant: Nylon is sturdy and abrasion resistant.
+- Abrasion resistance: Nylon is sturdy and abrasion-resistant.
 The carpet fibers maintain their integrity under high foot traffic and when exposed to UV rays.
-Manufacturers offer a wear warranty for good-quality nylon carpets.
+Most manufacturers offer a wear warranty for good-quality nylon carpets.

 - Acid-dyed: Nylon only retains acid dyes, unlike other synthetic fibers.
 Solution-dyed yarns fade less but are not common in residential nylon carpets.

 - Inexpensive: Polyester carpets average around $2 per square foot.
 Polyester is cheaper than nylon, which ranges between $4 and $10 per square foot.